issamchlf/Dragon-Ball/README.md

 >You can access to the pages using the buttons in the header.
 ## Features

-- Displays a collection of Dragon Ball planets with images, descriptions, and other details.
+- Displays a collection of Dragon Ball personajes and planets with images, descriptions, and other details.
 - Smooth scroll to footer contact links from the navigation bar.
 - Responsive and styled using Bootstrap for a modern look.
-- Animation effects when hovering over planet cards.
+- Animation effects when hovering over personajes and planets cards.

 ## Technologies